 Creates a luxurious feel and varieties of textures create interesting parts in contemporary design.

-Faux materials are based on polymers which resemble that particular type of fabric.
-For example, faux silk fabric is an even weave fabric that resembles silk.
+Faux materials are based on polymers that resemble that particular type of fabric.
+For example, faux silk fabric is an even woven fabric that resembles silk.

 Faux Lenin, faux suede, faux silk, faux velvet -different faux fabrics create different appearances and are cost-effective.

 Bamboo fabric is made from the pulp of bamboo grass and has insulating properties and is ideal in hot weather conditions.